And some clever quip...

 the crowds were light.
 Nara and Claira cooperated nicely,

-just around the corner from here.
+is just around the corner from here.

 Morning walk at Beaver Lake